UniMath/agda-unimath/src/foundation/cantor-schroder-bernstein-escardo.lagda.md

 ## Idea

-The classical Cantor-Schröder-Bernstein theorem asserts that from any pair of injective maps `f : A → B` and `g : B → A` we can construct a bijection between `A` and `B`.
-In a recent generalization, Escardó proved that the Cantor-Schröder-Bernstein theorem also holds for ∞-groupoids.
-His generalization asserts that from given embeddings of two types into each other, we can construct an equivalence between them.
+The classical Cantor–Schröder–Bernstein theorem asserts that from any pair of injective maps `f : A → B` and `g : B → A` we can construct a bijection between `A` and `B`.
+In a recent generalization, Escardó proved that a Cantor–Schröder–Bernstein theorem also holds for ∞-groupoids.
+His generalization asserts that given two types that embed into each other, then the types are equivalent.

 ## Statement